DefinitionThis section has been translated automatically.

 DosageThis section has been translated automatically.

-The usual average daily dose is 0.6 g of adonis powder.
-The maximum individual dose is 1.0 g, the maximum daily dose is 3.0 g.
+The common, average daily dose is 0.6 g of adonis powder.
+The maximum single dose is 1.0 g, the maximum daily dose is 3.0 g.

 Recipe(s)This section has been translated automatically.